AnanyaRahaman/LLMs_SQL_Understading/README.md

      ```

 7. **Using EXISTS** ("Condition_EXISTs")
-   - Checks the model's ability to handle EXISTS logical operator within subqueries to filter results.
+   - Using EXISTS logical operator within subqueries that can replicate the effects of joins or complex conditions.
    - **Example**:
      ```sql
      -- Original Query